sfc-gh-ppopov/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 ORDER BY h3;
 ```

-Now that we know H3 cell for each LTE tower we can find it's neighboring H3 cells and estimate signal strength in them.
-First, we will apply the `H3_KRING` function to compute all neighboring H3 cells within a certain distance from a given H3 cell.
+Now that you know H3 cell for each LTE tower you can find it's neighboring H3 cells and estimate signal strength in them.
+First, you will apply the `H3_KRING` function to compute all neighboring H3 cells within a certain distance from a given H3 cell.
 The distance is calculated by dividing the `CELL_RANGE` by 586 meters, which represents the spacing between H3 cells at resolution 9.
-Since `H3_KRING` yields an array, we must use the lateral joing to flatten these array.
+Since `H3_KRING` yields an array, you can use the lateral joing to flatten these array.

-Then we will create a decay function based on the H3 distance, so we need to determine the maximum H3 distance for each antenna.
-We can then group the data by H3 cell and choose the highest signal strength within that cell.
-Multiple towers can cover the same H3 cell multiple times; thus, we will select the one with the strongest signal.
+Then you will create a decay function based on the H3 distance, so you need to determine the maximum H3 distance for each antenna.
+You can then group the data by H3 cell and choose the highest signal strength within that cell.
+Multiple towers can cover the same H3 cell multiple times; thus, you will select the one with the strongest signal.

 The signal will range from 0 (poor) to 100 (strongest).
 The model multiplies the "starting signal strength" of 100 by the distance between the antenna and the H3 cell, and it adds more noise as the H3 cell is further away.